 Var result as string // Execute the deployment script in a shell result = DoShellCommand("localPathToYourApp/deploy.sh") // when finished, show the URL of my Xoho Web App 2 showUrl("https://xojodocs.com")

 The path has, of course, to correspond with the local location of your Xojo Web App.

-With this we are using Xojo Script in a post-build script to execute an own script and displaying our updated app in the browser afterwards.
+With this, we are using Xojo Script in a post-build script to execute our own script and display our updated app in the browser afterwards.

 Creating a shell script for deployment

 Now create a file called deploy.sh (or whatever name you specified in the step above) and populate it with the following code.
 Of course, here again, you have to make the necessary changes, according to your server credentials:

 #!/bin/sh echo "STOP MyXojoService before uploading" ssh youruser@yourdomain 'sudo systemctl stop yourXojo.service' rsync -avz --delete localPathToYourAppBuildFolder/ youruser@yourdomain: remotePathOfYourApp/ echo "START MyXojoService" ssh youruser@yourdomain 'sudo systemctl start yourXojo.service' exit 0

 This looks easy but can get a bit confusing when using the absolute paths.
 That’s why I’m posting you here one of my working examples: